adarsh-v-h/Restaurant-Data-Analysis/Readme.md

 - [x] Convert Yes/No → 1/0
 - [x] Save cleaned dataset

+### **What we understood from the dataset, EDA Visualizations**
+- Most ratings concentrate between **2.8–4.2**, with **0.0** representing unrated restaurants.
+- Cost distribution is extremely skewed, requiring log transformation to reveal true spending patterns.
+- Votes correlate positively with both rating and price range—popular restaurants tend to be better rated and slightly more premium.
+- The dataset is geographically skewed toward **Delhi NCR**, with international entries evenly distributed.
+- Strong correlations exist between **Price Range ↔ Average Cost** and **Price Range ↔ Table Booking**, revealing consumer segmentation.
+- Rating is not strongly influenced by cost, delivery availability, or table booking—indicating deeper factors like food quality or service.
+- You can view the Plots in the /visuals directory.

+---

 ## 🧪 How to Run the Project
 ```bash
 # Create environment
 python -m venv venv